 Being a foster parent can be a challenge in more ways than one.
 While there are the ones related to the need for building trust in the relationship and making the child comfortable in the environment you offer, the biggest challenge is to discipline them.
 A majority of foster children do suffer from behavioral issues because they come from troubled backgrounds, which makes it tough to handle them.
 Anger, tantrums, verbal abuse, disobedience, and physical brawls are some of the issues that you may have to deal with.
 This is a post about discipline techniques for foster parents.

 At the same time, the fact is that carers cannot resort to corporal punishment to correct the ways of these children.
-This is because the system does not allow them to do so.
+This is because the system rightly does not allow them to do so.
 However, handling indiscipline in them is still possible if you take the right approach towards dealing with it.
 Let us list a few tried and tested disciplinary techniques that can help you to become a successful foster parent.

 Ignoring their tantrums